ramiro-uziel/gnome-airpods-battery-status/README.md

 ---

-A GNOME Shell Extension to display the battery levels of your AirPods (and case... sometimes) in the top bar.
+A GNOME Shell Extension to display the battery levels of your AirPods in the top bar.

 <div align="center">